BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/kingdoms_of_men.md

 - Hatred (Dragon)

-**ACTIVE/PASSIVE RULES**

-- **Windlance Trained** `PASSIVE` - If Girion takes a Windlance, he will be the only crew, but can move more than 6" away, and rotate it without any penalty.
+- **Windlance Trained** `PASSIVE`

+If Girion takes a Windlance, he will be the only crew, but can move more than 6" away, and rotate it without any penalty.
 Windlance attacks against Monster models gain a +1 bonus to any rolls on the Scatter Table.

-- **Lord of Dale** `PASSIVE` - Girion's Stand Fast is 12", and friendly Dale models within 3" of him may re-roll To Wound rolls of a natural 1 when making Strikes.
+- **Lord of Dale** `PASSIVE`

+Girion's Stand Fast is 12", and friendly Dale models within 3" of him may re-roll To Wound rolls of a natural 1 when making Strikes.

 </div>